Trip Planning

 Day 4 : Morning shoot — Afternoon departure

 • Research flight options.
 There are many flight options to arrive into Cordoba.
-The easiest thing is to contact our travel agent Brigitte at brigitte@trvlcorp.com.
-The four direct flights to Cordoba are from Santiago, Chile, Buenos Aires, Argentina, Lima, Peru and now Madrid, Spain.
+The easiest thing is to contact our travel agent Brigitte at [email protected].
+The six direct flights to Cordoba are from Miami (Florida), Santiago (Chile), Buenos Aires (Argentina), Lima (Peru), Panama and Sao Paolo (Brazil).

-• The best way to reach Cordoba from the US and just hunt doves is to go through Santiago Chile because of the flight times and layovers.
-There are daily red-eye flights from Atlanta, Chicago, Dallas, New York and Miami to Santiago and the flight from Santiago to Cordoba is less than an hour.
+• The best options to reach Cordoba from the US and just hunt doves are to go through Miami, Fl with American Airlines because of the flight time and layovers, hopefully they will make this a daily flight.
+Or there are also daily red-eye flights from Atlanta, Chicago, Dallas, New York and Miami to Santiago (Chile), and the flight from Santiago to Cordoba is less than an hour.

 • The second most common travel route is spending a night in Buenos Aires before joining us in Cordoba.
 There are nonstop red-eye flights from Atlanta, Chicago, Dallas, Houston, Miami and New York.
-You would than take a local flight on Aerolineas from Buenos Aires to Cordoba.
-Please note it is possible to connect on the same day in Buenos Aires if you charter a plane or don’t mind an abbreviated hunt on the first afternoon
+You would then take a local flight on Aerolineas from Buenos Aires to Cordoba.
+Please note it is now possible to connect on the same day in Buenos Aires.
+You can either charter a plane or now there is a convenient flight that leaves from the international airport (as of 2017).

 Step 3: Committing Phase